edgexfoundry/edgex-docs/docs_src/design/Process.md

 # Process
-This document describes the EdgeX use case driven approach to requirements engineering and design.
+This document describes the EdgeX use case driven requirements engineering and design process.

 Approved by consent of the TSC *TBD*